Ex-Religious Support Network (ESN)

 The group first met informally over dinner at a casual restaurant in the city on 31 October 2018.
 The first formal meeting occurred on 18 November 2018 at a convenient location close to the city and public transport.
 At the meting, members shared their personal experiences with religion and its impact on their lives.
 The open and honest testimonials struck an emotional chord with everyone present.

 Membership is open to all who are seeking meaning and purpose in a world without God and supernatural forces.
 There is no membership fee and membership is open to people from all locations.
-HSV welcomes donations to help keep the Ex-Religious Support Network flourishing and serving the needs of its members.
+Humanists Victoria welcomes donations to help keep the Ex-Religious Support Network flourishing and serving the needs of its members.

 For many people, leaving their religion is a difficult and sensitive time.
 For this reason, the Ex-Religious Support Network is a private Meetup group.
 For member security and confidentiality, membership status and group conversations are not displayed publicly.